 Step 1.
-Determine a complete list of bulk electric system buses that it owns.
+Determine a complete list of bulk electric system buses that it owns, excluding buses or Facilities solely representing Inverter-Based Resources (IBRs), as those locations are addressed outside of the process described in this attachment.

 For the purposes of this attachment, a single bulk electric system bus includes physical buses with breakers connected at the same voltage level within the same physical location sharing a common ground grid.
 These buses may be modeled or represented by a single node in fault studies.
 For example, ring bus or breaker-and-a-half bus configurations are considered to be a single bus.